lshtm-gigs/gigs/README.md

 ## Code of Conduct

-Please note that the gigs project is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+Please note that the **gigs** package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
 By contributing to this project you agree to abide by its terms.